When does GDPR apply to me?

 Yes.
 Just like everyone else from small businesses and large enterprises, GDPR applies if you process the data of EU citizens and residents.

 But, since your company has fewer than 250 employees, you will get some exemptions.
-For example, you will not be required to hire a DPO.
+For example, you may not need to hire a DPO.
 Your record-keeping requirements will not be as demanding.
 Additionally, if your data processing activities are not “on a large scale” you will not always need to perform Data Protection Impact Assessments.

 What if I am a blogger or influencer?